emtee40/SurvivalManual-wiki/HostileAreas.md

 After moving and hiding for several days, usually three or four, you or the movement team will have to move into a hole-up area.
 This is an area where you can rest, recuperate, and get and prepare food.
 Choose an area near a water source.
 You then have a place to get water, to place fishing devices, and to trap game.
 Since waterways are a line of communication, locate your hide site well away from the water.

-hole-up area should offer plenty of cover and concealment for movement in and around the area.
+A hole-up area should offer plenty of cover and concealment for movement in and around the area.
 Always maintain security while in the hole-up area.
 Always man the hole-up area.
 Actions in the hole-up area are the same as in the hide site, except that you can move away from the hole-up area to get and prepare food.
 While in the hole-up area, you can:

 * Select and occupy the next hide site (remember you are still in a dangerous situation; this is not a friendly area).
 * Reconnoiter the area for resources and potential concealed movement routes to the alternate hide site.